Documentation

 The Storage Targets

-A Destination is where your data ultimately rests.
-You can configure a Primary destination for critical data and multiple Secondary destinations for redundancy or archival.
+A Data Store is where your data ultimately rests.
+You can configure a Primary data store for critical data and multiple Secondary data stores for redundancy or archival.

 AWS S3 (Primary)Backblaze B2 (Secondary)Cloudflare R2MinIO